I was born in October 1978 to a Nigerian father and an English-Irish mother.

 I studied Law at the University of Manchester and the University of Burgundy, as part of the Erasmus programme, followed by Nottingham Law School.

-After training at a City law firm, I specialised as a solicitor in employment law acting for both employees and employers for just under a decade.
+After training at a City law firm, I specialised as a solicitor in employment law acting for both employees and employers in Westminster and the City of London for just under a decade.

 I took a leading role in the Britain Stronger IN Europe campaign, and led the Labour IN for Britain campaign in London – making the case for Britain to stay in the EU.